-- 1. Declares the complaint concerning the deprivation of property of all the applicants, except the applicant Kristine Mnatsakanyan, admissible under Article 1 of Protocol No. 1 and the remainder of the application inadmissible; - 2.
+- 1. Declares the complaint concerning the deprivation of the applicants' property admissible under Article 1 of Protocol No. 1 and the remainder of the application inadmissible; - 2.
 Holds that there has been a violation of Article 1 of Protocol No. 1;